 SARA 302 Notifications

-As required by Section 302 of EPCRA, the University must submit a SARA 302 Notification to IEMA and the Chicago LEPC whenever the quantity of an Extremely Hazardous Substance stored at an University facility exceeds its TPQ.
+As required by Section 302 of EPCRA, the University must submit a SARA 302 Notification to IEMA and the Chicago LEPC whenever the quantity of an Extremely Hazardous Substance stored at a University facility exceeds its TPQ (Threshold Planning Quantity).

-The exclusion noted in the previous section, for substances which are used in research laboratories or medical facilities under the direct supervision of a qualified person, also applies to SARA 302 Notifications.
+The exclusion noted in the previous section, for substances that are used in research laboratories or medical facilities under the direct supervision of a qualified person, also applies to SARA 302 Notifications.

 When the quantity of an Extremely Hazardous Substance exceeds its TPQ, the SARA 302 Notification must be submitted within 60 days.
-To ensure compliance with the reporting deadline, EHS must be notified when inventory of chemicals considered to be Extremely Hazardous Substances are increased.
+To ensure compliance with the reporting deadline, EHS must be notified when an inventory of chemicals considered to be Extremely Hazardous Substances is increased.

 Examples of extremely hazardous substances present at the University which may trigger SARA 302 notification requirements include: